 England’s Rugby World Cup 2023 fixtures, team and route to the final

-England got their Rugby World Cup 2023 campaign underway against Argentina in Marseille, overcoming a recent poor run of form to triumph despite being a man down for 77 minutes.
+Steve Borthwick, the England head coach, has named a largely unchanged XV for tonight’s match, with Lewis Ludlam coming at No 8 for the banned Tom Curry, with Ben Earl shifting to openside.

-Steve Borthwick, who took over from Eddie Jones in December, had lost six of his nine games in charge, overseeing a 53-10 thrashing by France in March and England’s first ever loss to Fiji in their final World Cup warm-up last month.
+Ellis Genge and Dan Cole, both at the heart of the titanic forward effort in the opening victory over Argentina, are benched and rested respectively.
+The back division is unchanged.

-But his players regrouped after an early red card for Tom Curry to secure victory over their toughest opponents in Pool D. George Ford was the star of the show, kicking all 27 points to steer his side to the win.
+Borthwick, who took over from Eddie Jones in December, had lost six of his nine games in charge, overseeing a 53-10 thrashing by France in March and England’s first ever loss to Fiji in their final World Cup warm-up last month.
+But so far his players have responded in positive fashion at the World Cup.

 Who are in England’s group?